-Evidence from immigration studies indicate that in addition to family history and genetics, environmental factors play a significant role.
-Life style modifications such as diet, body weight, exercise, and alcohol consumption are some of the modifiable components of breast cancer risk.
-While there is no clear evidence that specific dietary components can effectively reduce breast cancer risk, weight gain and obesity in adulthood are risk factors for the development of postmenopausal breast cancer.
-47,83,84 Alcohol consumption, even at moderate levels, increases breast cancer risk.
-49,84-87 Patients should be encouraged to maintain a healthy lifestyle and to remain up-to-date with recommendations for screening and surveillance (see section on Counseling Regarding Lifestyle Modifications).
+Evidence from immigration studies indicates that in addition to family history and genetics, environmental factors play a significant role.
+As discussed under Other Elements of Risk, life style factors such as lack of exercise and alcohol consumption are linked with risk of developing breast cancer and are some of the modifiable components.

+Patients should be encouraged to maintain a healthy lifestyle and to remain up-to-date with recommendations for screening and surveillance (see Counseling Regarding Lifestyle Modifications).